calum-strange/sample_sizes_for_batteries/README.md

 variance_estimation.py estimates the number of cells needed for each dataset to capture the standard deviation.

 Further details can be found in the accompanying paper.

+This work is published under Creative Commons CC-BY 4.0